Anujangalapalli/Predicting-Diamond-Price/README.md

 ## Exploratory data analysis:

-diamond.csv dataset includes approximately 54K observations with 10 variables i.
+diamond.csv dataset includes approximately 54K observations with 10 variables.
 Overall a clean dataset with no missing values or messy data.